Do not fear – the Brexit Q&A is here!

-- If there is a hard Brexit and the EHIC is no longer valid for UK travellers, Get Going will still cover the cost of the medical bills and any necessary repatriation back to the UK up to £10million (subject to the terms and conditions of the policy).
+- After the transition period is over (31st December 2020) there is no guarantee that the EHIC will still be valid.
+Get Going offers cover for repatriation back to the UK of up to £10million (subject to the terms and conditions of the policy).

 Will I need a new passport to travel to Europe after Brexit?

 As part of the EU, UK travellers are only required to have a passport which is ‘in date’ on the day they return home, back to the UK.
 During the transition period this will remain the same, however whether or not this will change after the 31st December is yet to be announced.

 So, will I need a visa to travel to Europe after Brexit?